taka-rl/handwriting-digit-character-recognition/doc/deployment.md

 # About
 This document describe two ways of deploying the app.
+This doesn't contain the CI/CD pipeline overview, tools used in this repository.
+So if you would like to know about them, please check [CICD.md](https://github.com/taka-rl/handwriting-digit-character-recognition/tree/main/doc/CICD.md).
+The number 2 is used for the future development.

 1. Deploy the app to App Engine on Google Cloud Platform(GCP)
 2. Deploy the app from a GitHub Repository to Google Cloud Run.